By Stefan Lindblad

 Activate the Text docker (Window > Dockers > Text) to access all the text editing tools.
 In the Character section at the top, you can adjust the Kerning to increase or decrease the space between individual characters.
 In the Paragraph section below, you can use the Spacing features to properly make your text more readable.

-Step 4: Adding a Background Color
+Step 4: Adding a background color

 If you would like to have a background color for your business card, activate the Rectangle tool and create a rectangle roughly the size of the card.
 Then you can adjust the height and width values in the property bar, and center it by pressing “P” on your keyboard.